apocalypticartcollective/eft/about.md

 - Kevin Marks (original Field Trip Buddy; the other pastor/writer/therapist/artist).
 - Heather Fosth (third-stage rocket booster; manual labor).
 - Marge Boots (graphics and <cough> typography support).
-= Ed Needham
+- Ed Needham (scene partner)
-- Russ Sampson (Saint Sampson, organizer of the legendary *Tonopolo Apocalypse Readings*, 500+ AQI -- what else you gonna do besides waterski?).
+- Russ Sampson (Saint Sampson, organizer of the legendary *Tonopolo Apocalypse Readings* -- 500+ AQI -- what else you gonna do when you're done waterskiing?).
 - Everyone trapped at Tonopolo during the readings.
 - Mike McKenna (brand loyalist, audio engineering support, jazz edition)
 - Scott Cunningham (audio engineering support)
-- Greg Gibbons (audio and performance feedback; audience of one).
+- Greg Gibbons (audience of one).
 - Craig Lauchner (prayer).
-- A special thanks to the beautiful, patient, supportive wife of the artist, Anghelika Maddalena, who can tell when I'm using *all my tools* and not only because I leave them all out; I get to live with her.
+- A special thanks to the beautiful, patient, supportive wife of the artist, Anghelika Maddalena, who can tell when I'm using *all my tools* and not only because I leave them all out; she has to live with me.
+I get to live with her.
 - Finally: the Ineffable Divine, who nevertheless takes a name and human form -- maker, rescuer, comforter, and writing partner (i.e. the Word That Orders the Mess, for ordering my mess).
 -->